Lipsticks and other lip care products such as lipliners, lip balms/salves, lip gloss, lip plumpers and sunscreens can cause:

 As with allergic contact cheilitis, there should be an improvement when the source of irritation is avoided.
-Lip licking in response to the dryness, may however continue an irritant dermatitis despite avoiding the original irritant.
+Lip licking in response to the dryness may continue an irritant dermatitis despite avoiding the original irritant.

 Contact urticaria due to lip plumpers

 Lip plumpers are cosmetics used to increase the apparent volume of the lips either by vasodilation or hydration.
 Vasodilation may be achieved by one of three mechanisms: